iyanski/betterlocalgov/src/data/README.md

-# Services Data Management
+# Government Services Data Management

 This directory contains the services data for the government portal.
-The data is now managed in YAML format for easier editing by non-technical users.
+The data is managed in YAML format for easier editing by non-technical users.

 ## Files

 - `services.yaml` - The main data file in YAML format (human-readable, easy to edit)
-- `servicesLoader.ts` - Loads and parses the YAML file for the application
+- `yamlLoader.ts` - Loads and parses the YAML file for the application
-- `services.json` - Auto-generated JSON file (backup/fallback)
+- `government.yaml` - Government activities and information data
+- `navigation.ts` - Navigation structure for the application
 - `README.md` - This documentation file

+## Content Design Principle

+The services are designed with a user-centric approach that focuses on **what information they can get from the LGU for each service**.
+This way, it's framed as: **"If you ask, this is the info your LGU can give you."**

+This principle ensures that:

+- Services are described from the citizen's perspective
+- Information is presented as accessible and available upon request
+- The language is clear and actionable
+- Users understand they can actively seek information from their local government

 ## How to Edit Services Data